wcfjeffrey/jeffreywoo-compliance-hk-ai-model/README.md

  <img src="assets/JeffreyWooComplianceHK1.png" alt="JeffreyWooComplianceHK1" width="600" height="600" />

 **Note:**
-The HKICPA Audit File Index (A–Z) is a standardised referencing system recommended by the HKICPA for organising audit working papers and documentation.
+The HKICPA Audit File Index (A–Z) is a standardised referencing system recommended by the Hong Kong Institute of Certified Public Accountants (HKICPA) to help auditors organise audit working papers and documentation consistently.
+This structured approach ensures compliance with Hong Kong Standards on Auditing (HKSAs) and makes audit files reviewable and comparable across different engagements.

+In practice, audit firms often adapt the index to suit specific engagement characteristics, including:
+- Client size and complexity – e.g., SMEs vs. listed companies.
+- Industry‑specific requirements – e.g., banks, insurers, property developers.
+- ERP or financial reporting systems – e.g., SAP, Oracle, Xero.

+These adaptations ensure the audit file remains both compliant and practical, reflecting the risk profile and operational reality of each client.

 **Usage in this app:**
 Each identified compliance issue is automatically tagged with the relevant alphabetical section (e.g., A – Planning, B – Risk assessment, C – Internal control, D – Substantive procedures, E – Management representations, etc.).